tldr-pages/tldr/pages/common/foreman.md

 # foreman

 > Foreman manages Procfile-based applications
-> Foreman supports exports to: bluepill, inittab, launchd, runit, supervisord, systemd, and upstart.
+> Foreman supports exports to: bluepill, inittab, launchd, runit, supervisord, systemd, and upstart

 - Run one instance of each type of process defined in your Procfile: